 Globally shark populations are on the decline.
 One third of pelagic -open ocean sharks are threatened with extinction.
 Sharks are being overfished and the shark fin trade is threatening large species of sharks with extinction.
 Join Shark Stewards supporting the US Shark Fin Trade Elimination Act.

-ACTIONS TO DATE
+SENATE ACTIONS TO DATE

 |05/18/2017||Committee on Commerce, Science, and Transportation.
 Ordered to be reported with an amendment in the nature of a substitute favorably.